TUM Global Postdoc Fellowship

-Fellows receive a stipend of 2 670 € per month and one additional kick-off flat rate of 430 €.
+Fellows receive a stipend of 2.670 € per month and one additional kick-off flat rate of 430 €.
 Researchers living in the Munich metropolitan area receive an additional allowance of 350 € per month.
 It is also possible to apply for family benefits.
-Details on the application process for the latter will be finalized during the next months.
 The fellowship covers living expenses whereas additional payments for consumables and conferences are not included and may be covered by the host.

 The TUM Global Postdoc Fellowship is a co-financed fellowship.
-This means that the host needs to co-finance 20% of the fellowship costs (see à Information for Hosts).
+This means that the host needs to co-finance 20% of the fellowship costs (see Information for Hosts).
 One host can support up to two applicants per call.

-During the time of their fellowship, fellows are supported by central TUM services, such as TUM Welcome Services, TUM Diversity , TUM.Family, the TUM Institute for LongLife Learning as well as the TUM Talent Factory (see à Additional Funding and Support).
+During the time of their fellowship, fellows are supported by central TUM services, such as TUM Welcome Services, Stabstelle Diversity & Equal Opportunities, TUM.Family, the TUM Institute for LongLife Learning as well as the TUM Talent Factory (see Additional Funding and Support).

 Candidates fulfilling the following criteria are eligible to apply for the TUM Global Postdoc Fellowship:

-External early-career postdocs and doctoral researchers in their final year from German and international institutons are eligible to apply for the TUM Global Postdoc Fellowship.
+External early-career postdocs and doctoral researchers in their final year from German and international institutions are eligible to apply for the TUM Global Postdoc Fellowship.
 Researchers who are already working at TUM or completed their doctorate at TUM are not eligible for the event.